Aromatherapy Body Butter Recipe

 Here's some quick links to the ingredients you'll need for this aromatherapy body butter recipe...

-Then go ahead and make some of these other body butter recipes...
+Here's some more yummy body butter recipes.
+Why not go ahead and make some of these other body butter recipes...

 Moonlit Melts Massage Oil Candles